tzf230201/Record_Playback-32F746GDISCOVERY/README.md

 #### *Note
 - This code was built on STM32CubeIDE 1.10.0 🏠
-- You can easyly modify and play with the code in Core/Src/role.c file 🚀
+- You can easily modify and play with the code in Core/Src/role.c file 🚀